 If your brand is trying to get the attention of consumers around Back To School shopping, you’re not alone.
 A 2018 survey from RetailMeNot and Kelton Global Research found that 89% of retailers thought there was more competition for the attention of back-to-school shoppers than ever before.
-With so many brands competing for consumers’ attention, a winning social strategy is increasingly important for Back To School campaigns.
+With so many brands competing for consumers’ attention, winning social strategies are increasingly important for Back To School campaigns.

 ListenFirst leveraged our social analytics technology to identify the Back To School strategies that were the most successful for brands this season (July 7 – August 27, 2019), and identified the seven best practices below.